How to Use and Customize the TinyMCE Editor in WordPress

 }

-Now create the style.css file in your plugin directory and add the following CSS:
+Next, create a style.css file in your plugin directory and add this CSS:

 i.mce-i-pre_code_button:before {